mvolkmann/blog/src/alfred.md

 To use this, open the Alfred search input and enter "`tz {location}`".
 For example, "tz london".

+## Universal Actions on Apps - PowerPack-only

+To open a list of actions that can be performed on a selected app, press the right arrow key.

+Supported actions include "Recent documents".
+With this selected, press the return key, navigate to a document or directory, and press the return key again to open the document/directory in the app.
+This is very useful for opening projects in VS Code or Xcode!

 ## Universal Actions on Files - PowerPack-only

 To open a list of actions that can be performed on a selected file,